hongzz0618/interview-guide-hr-backend-aws/technical_questions.md

 ## **9. What are the best approaches to resolve the typical timeout problem caused when a Lambda function triggered by API Gateway exceeds 30 seconds while managing large data, resulting in a 504 timeout?**

-"To avoid timeouts with large data in Lambda, use **SQS** or **Step Functions**:
+"To avoid timeouts with large data in Lambda, use SQS or Step Functions:

-- **SQS**: Send tasks to an SQS queue for asynchronous processing, avoiding API Gateway timeouts.
+- SQS: Send tasks to an SQS queue for asynchronous processing, avoiding API Gateway timeouts.
-- **Step Functions**: Break the task into smaller steps, allowing multiple Lambdas to process data without hitting time limits.
+- Step Functions: Break the task into smaller steps, allowing multiple Lambdas to process data without hitting time limits.

 Both methods prevent 504 timeouts by handling data processing in the background."

+---

+## **10. Why use Serverless?
+What are its advantages?**

+"Serverless eliminates infrastructure management, automatically scales with demand, and reduces costs by charging only for actual usage.
+It's ideal for building scalable, event-driven applications quickly, allowing developers to focus on writing code instead of managing servers."

+---

+## **11. What does Infrastructure as Code (IaC) mean?**

+"Infrastructure as Code (IaC) is the practice of managing and provisioning infrastructure using code instead of manual processes.
+It allows developers to define servers, networks, databases, and other resources in configuration files, making deployments consistent, repeatable, and version-controlled.
+Tools like Terraform, AWS CloudFormation, and Ansible are commonly used for IaC."

+---

+### **12. How does the 3-Tier Architecture pattern work?**

+"The 3-Tier Architecture separates an application into three layers:

+1. Presentation Tier: The front-end or user interface (UI) that interacts with the user.
+2. Logic Tier: The back-end or business logic layer where data processing and application logic occur.
+3. Data Tier: The database layer where data is stored and managed.

+This separation helps organize code, making it more scalable, maintainable, and easier to manage."

+---

+### **13. How does the Hexagonal Architecture pattern work?**

+"Hexagonal Architecture separates the core business logic of an application from external systems (like databases or APIs).

+- Core: The central business logic.
+- Ports: Interfaces that allow external systems to communicate with the core.
+- Adapters: Implementations that connect the core to external systems.

+This makes the app easier to maintain, test, and adapt to new technologies."

+---

+### **14. How does the MVC pattern work?**

+"MVC (Model-View-Controller) splits an app into three parts:

+1. Model: Manages data and business logic.
+2. View: Displays data to the user.
+3. Controller: Handles user input and updates the model or view.

+This separation makes the code easier to manage and scale."

+---

+### **15. How does Clean Architecture work?**

+"Clean Architecture separates an application into layers to keep the core business logic independent of external factors.
+The layers are:

+1. Entities: Core business models.
+2. Use Cases: Application-specific logic.
+3. Interface Adapters: Convert data between external systems (like UI or database) and core logic.
+4. Frameworks & Drivers: External tools and frameworks.

+This structure ensures flexibility, maintainability, and testability by keeping the core logic isolated from outside changes."